aetperf/aetperf.github.io/_posts/2024-01-11-Create-a-routable-pedestrian-network-with-elevation.md

       <td>1</td>
       <td>14988</td>
       <td>LINESTRING (5.02801 45.67790, 5.02769 45.67791...</td>
-      <td>108.643949</td>
+      <td>108.644212</td>
     </tr>
     <tr>
       <th>1</th>
       <td>5</td>
       <td>714</td>
       <td>LINESTRING (4.87754 45.73383, 4.87739 45.73379)</td>
-      <td>8.478201</td>
+      <td>8.478205</td>
     </tr>
     <tr>
       <th>2</th>
       <td>5</td>
       <td>140378</td>
       <td>LINESTRING (4.87754 45.73383, 4.87761 45.73387...</td>
-      <td>7.740958</td>
+      <td>7.740962</td>
     </tr>
   </tbody>
 </table>
 </div>

 ## Save the edges and nodes to files

-Ultimately, we will save our network as two dataframes—one for nodes and one for edges.
+Ultimately, we will save our network as two dataframes, one for nodes and one for edges.
 Below is the list of supported drivers for the output format:

 ```python
 fiona.supported_drivers